 16. Overnight Deep Conditioning is Good for Your Curls

 This is a no-no, sis.
-Deep conditioning is meant to be carried for 20 minutes max.
-When it gets over that time, it no longer provides nourishment for your hair but instead, forms mould, causes your scalp to itch, and gives room for more build-up.
-So, next time you deep condition your hair, wash it off after the recommended time of 15-20 minutes.
+Deep conditioning is meant to be carried out for a maximum of 20 minutes.
+When it exceeds that time, it no longer provides nourishment for your hair instead, it can lead to mold formation, causes your scalp to itch, and gives room for more build-up.
+So, next time you deep condition your hair, wash it off after the recommended time of 15 to 20 minutes.

 17. A Big Chop Would Make Your Hair Grow Faster

-18. Colouring your Hair Damages Your Natural Hair Color
+18. Coloring Your Hair Damages Your Natural Hair Color

 19. Oils Moisturize Natural Hair